 In recent times the Gambia is getting increasingly popular as a location for shooting films by producers of the sub-region, especially Nigerians and Ghanaians.
-However, most of the films shot in the country are realized by non-Gambian producers, directors, and already popular actors/actresses from Nigeria to leverage the films in the international market.
+However, most of the movies shot in the country are realized by non-Gambian producers, directors, and already popular actors/actresses from Nigeria to leverage the films in the international market.

 Young Gambian entrepreneurs and investors should make use of these investment opportunities through learning and join the value chain of the entertainment business.
 You will be surprised that some Gambians are doing well in this sector.
-Let me share few stories of the movies personalities that relates to the Gambia.
+Let me share a few stories of the movies personalities that relate to the Gambia.

 - 2011 Award-winning movie “Mirror boy” was shot in the Gambia and England but written, produced and directed by non-Gambians.
 There were very few Gambian actors and actresses in the movie, but the main actors/actress were Nigerians.

-- Ebou Waggeh, the CEO of WAX Media once served as a judge in the first phase of MNET initiative, to award excellence in African filmmaking (Africa Magic Viewers Choice Awards).
-He can tell you how many Gambians or Gambian movies were nominated in such platform.
+- Ebou Waggeh, the CEO of WAX Media, once served as a judge in the first phase of MNET initiative, to award excellence in African filmmaking (Africa Magic Viewers Choice Awards).
+He can tell you how many Gambians or Gambian movies were nominated in such a platform.
 Maybe one, Fatim Jabbie, a Gambian Sierreloenean.

 - Fatima Jabbie – London-based Gambian movie star has featured in numerous Nollywood films shot in the UK and Nigeria including ‘Shameful Deceit’ and ‘Mirror Boy’ movie.

-- Production – No formal financing platform, historically no Gambian movie has won well recognized international awards.
+- Production – No formal financing platform, historically, no Gambian movie has won well recognized international awards.

 - Distribution platforms – No major cinema to view Gambian and latest international movies.
 Few online platforms have started but their minimum viable products have still not won the heart of most customers.